Get started with Opsgenie as a user

 icinga2opsgenie.http.proxy.password | It is the Proxy authentication password. | Optional | /home/opsgenie/oec/conf/opsgenie-integration.conf |

-Copy /home/opsgenie/oec/opsgenie-icinga/opsgenie.cfg config file, (configures a contact and its host and service notification commands) to /usr/local/icinga/etc/objects directory.
+1. Copy the /home/opsgenie/oec/opsgenie-icinga/opsgenie.cfg file (configures a contact, its host, and service notification commands) in to /usr/local/icinga/etc/objects directory.

 Shell